Music Interface

 ```

-* avoid spaces and accented characters in file names
+* Avoid spaces and accents in file names

 {